 - A lady came for prayer who shared her many problems with the team.
 She has been through divorce with 5 children and one of them is in hospital with an undiagnosed illness.
 She is a Christian but she struggles to maintain her faith.

 - A lady suffering from an infection in her eyebrow and eyelashes came for prayer for herself and for her friend who had just been diagnosed with breast cancer.

 - A man who had a stroke 30 years ago had depression since then and feel unable to make decisions.

 - A lady was diagnosed with breast cancer 3 years ago asked prayers for healing to remain – the team also prayed for healing of emotions , memories and for her to know Jesus and receive the Holy Spirit.

 These were the requests from people who are precious, honoured and loved by God who gave them Jesus to live and die for them.

 To finish I want to write this entry in our book from July:

 A lady who had glaucoma came for prayer.
 She thinks is getting worse and is worried about going blind.
 The team prayed and told the condition to leave in Jesus’ name.
-She also mentioned that she had an operation for cataracts and that the anaesthetic machine had failed.
-She felt everything and was in horrendous pain.
+She also mentioned that she had an operation for cataracts at LASIK eye surgery in Dallas.
 The team prayed against shock and trauma.
 She said she felt much better afterwards.
 The team asked if she could read and she said she needed magnifying glasses.
 One of the team members gave her a bible to read and this is what the team member wrote: ‘She read out a passage from my Bible- tiny print’ Praise God’.

 Because I know this lady in question well I phoned her to know how she is getting on.
 She said she felt much better after she received prayers.
 She went to see her specialist and he said her condition has not deteriorated and does not need to see her until January.
 She was a bit surprised, shocked, concerned and not so sure what to think as he usually sees her every other month!